Tax Classifications For Workers: Employees, Independent Contractors, Statutory Employees, and Statutory Nonemployees

 Independent Contractors

-If legally allowed, almost all businesses would hire their workers as independent contractors, since it saves on fringe benefits and the employer's share of payroll taxes.
+If legally allowed, most businesses would hire their workers as independent contractors, since it saves on fringe benefits and the employer's share of payroll taxes.
 It also lessens their legal responsibility and their liability with respect to the worker.
 However, the tax code does not permit treating common-law employees as independent contractors, and the IRS prefers that the employer collect taxes from the worker, since it simplifies tax administration and increases tax collections.
 Therefore, the IRS also has a list of factors to determine whether the worker is actually an independent contractor.
-An independent contractor usually:
+Independent contractors usually:

 No one factor for the above listed characteristics of employees or independent contractors is determinative.
 Each factor must be considered in light of the whole.
 For instance, a janitorial service has no choice but to work on the employer's premises, because of the nature of the work.
 Hence, doing work on the employer's premises cannot distinguish a janitor who is an employee from one who is an independent contractor.